coder/coder/docs/admin/reference-architectures.md

 1. Scale tests runner (32 vCPU, 128 GB RAM)
 2. Coder: 2 replicas (4 vCPU, 16 GB RAM)
-3. Database: 1 replica (2 vCPU, 32 GB RAM)
+3. Database: 1 instance (2 vCPU, 32 GB RAM)
 4. Provisioner: 50 instances (0.5 vCPU, 512 MB RAM)

 The test is deemed successful if no crashes or restarts of `coderd` or other